syncfusion-content/asp.netmvc-docs/aspnetmvc/LinearGauge/Ranges.md

 ### Appearance

-The major attributes for ranges are startValue and endValue.
-The startValue defines the start position of the range and endValue defines the end position of the range.
-The startWidth and endWidth are used to specify the range width at the starting and ending position of the ranges.
+The major attributes for ranges are **startValue** and **endValue**.
+The `startValue` defines the start position of the range and `endValue` defines the end position of the range.
+The `startWidth` and `endWidth` are used to specify the range width at the starting and ending position of the ranges.